Roshanbagla/Linkedlist/README.md

 # Linkedlist

 Linkedlist was created using python programming lanugage.
-Basic operations are performed insertion and deletion.
+Basic operations were performed such as insertion or deletion.